Zach McAllister: Cleveland Indians

 On August 20, McAllister was revealed to be the player to be named later in the July 30 trade between the Yankees and Cleveland Indians for Austin Kearns.
 After the 2010 season, McAllister was added to the Indians' 40-man roster to protect him from the Rule 5 draft.

 After teammate Fausto Carmona was sent to the disabled list, McAllister was activated and made his major league debut against the Toronto Blue Jays on July 7, 2011, at Progressive Field in Cleveland.
 McAllister earned his first MLB victory on May 7, 2012, against the Chicago White Sox.

-In a May 13, 2012, road game against the Boston Red Sox, McAllister started in place of injured pitcher Josh Tomlin and recorded a career-high 8 strikeouts in a 4–1 loss.
-McAllister pitched 7 innings and gave up 4 runs on 8 hits.
-McAllister recorded the shortest outing of his career on August 6, pitching 1.2 innings.
-He gave up 9 runs, 2 earned.
+In a May 13, 2012, road game against the Boston Red Sox, McAllister started in place of injured pitcher Josh Tomlin and recorded a career-high eight strikeouts in a 4–1 loss.
+McAllister pitched seven innings and gave up four runs on eight hits.
+On August 6, McAllister gave up nine runs, but only two earned, in 1 2/3 innings.

-He was designated for assignment on August 1, 2014, and optioned to the Triple-A Columbus Clippers on August 3.
+McAllister was designated for assignment by the Indians on August 1, 2014.
+He cleared waivers and was sent outright to the Triple-A Columbus Clippers on August 3.
 In 2015, he had an ERA of 3 in 61 appearances.
 He was 4–4 in 69 innings.

-At the end of the 2016 regular season, McAllister finished with a 3.44 ERA and would be added to the postseason roster as the Indians clinched its first Central division title since 2007.
-On October 17, 2016, McAllister made his first postseason debut as the fourth pitcher of Game 3 of the ALCS against the Blue Jays.
+At the end of the 2016 regular season, McAllister finished with a 3.44 ERA and would be added to the postseason roster as the Indians clinched its first American League (AL) Central division title since 2007.
+On October 17, McAllister made his first postseason debut as the fourth pitcher of Game 3 of the AL Championship Series against the Blue Jays.
 He faced three batters before giving up one run, before being pulled in favor of Bryan Shaw.
 During Game 2 of the World Series, McAllister made his second postseason appearance relieving Trevor Bauer.
 McAllister pitched through the fifth inning with two strikeouts before issuing a walk and two earned runs.

 In 2017, McAllister appeared in 50 games, posting a 2–2 record, striking out 66 batters, walking 21, while posting a 1.19 WHIP and a 2.61 ERA.
-He recorded his 500th career MLB strikeout on September 11, 2017, as the Indians captured their 19th win in a row.
-McAllister avoided arbitration with the Tribe on January 12, 2018, by agreeing to a one-year deal valued at $2.45 million.
-McAllister was designated for assignment by the Indians on August 3, 2018, and, after clearing waivers, was released on August 7.
+He recorded his 500th MLB strikeout on September 11, 2017, as the Indians captured their 19th win in a row.
+McAllister avoided arbitration with Cleveland on January 12, 2018, agreeing to a one-year, $2.45 million deal.
+McAllister was designated for assignment by Cleveland on August 3, and, after clearing waivers, was released on August 7.

 Detroit Tigers

 On August 10, 2018, McAllister signed a major league contract with the Detroit Tigers.
 Eight days later, McAllister was designated for assignment by the Tigers after playing in three games and giving up eight runs.
-On August 21, 2018, McAllister elected free agency after clearing waivers.
+On August 21, McAllister elected free agency after clearing waivers.